Overview, Examples & Software

 Some of these are located in close proximity to the production processes, while others are responsible for aggregating and visualizing data at the enterprise level.

-Below we present some of the most important and well-known categories of monitoring software in production.
+Below we take a look at some of the most important software used in production monitoring.

 A Manufacturing Execution System (MES) is responsible for controlling and monitoring production processes in real time.